DynamicsShop/SD-Case-Manager/SD-Case-Manager-Release-Notes.md

 - AppSource App - An Escalation From Email Address field was added to the SD Case Manager Setup card to use for Email Escalations when the Email Service is Email API.

+- AppSource App - A change was made to display the contents of the HTML control when the Case Action is in view mode.

 ### 5.0.1

 #### Enhancements